FHA Home Loans

 In addition to low upfront out-of-pocket requirements, the FHA also offers the 203(k) home loan.
 This program allows you to buy a home and finance qualifying improvements or repairs.
 It’s available in two forms:

-- Streamline — Allows you to finance up to $35,000 in renovations, though only certain types of repairs are eligible.
+- Limited — Allows you to finance up to $35,000 in renovations, though only certain types of repairs are eligible.

 - Standard — Allows you to finance a minimum of $5,000 in repairs with no maximum, though all repairs must be supported by the property appraisal.
 More extensive structural repairs are permitted with the Standard version of this program.